michaeluno/admin-page-framework/readme.md

 ### Welcome to our GitHub Repository

-Admin Page Framework is an OOP based open source WordPress library that facilitate theme and plugin development.
+Admin Page Framework is an OOP based open source WordPress library that facilitates theme and plugin development.

 ## Screenshots ##